arrlanyhars/Web-Development-CerdasIndonesia/README.md

 <h3>Problems</h3>

 - In preparing CPNS exam people do not have enough time to join courses or study in an exact structured way because most of them are currently working full time.
-- Joining online courses or buying books for exam prepartion is not affordable for some people, in the other hand most same website platform currently ask people to pay if they want to access the full features.
+- Joining online courses or buying books for exam prepartion is not affordable for some people, in the other hand most same website platforms currently ask people to pay if they want to access the full features.

 <h3>User Persona</h3>
 Here we explain the target audiences and their personal profile who will consume our website